martin-hughes/azalea_libc/README.md

 In order to avoid confusion between this project and the musl upstream project, this project will try to use the name "Azalea libc" so far as possible.

+## Multiple output libraries

+Azalea libc actually builds three different libraries:
+- azalea_libc - This is the main C library, containing all supported functionality except for the stuff in azalea_linux_shim.
+You probably want to use this one for most projects.
+- azalea_libc_kernel - This is a subset of C functions that are suitable for use within the Azalea kernel itself.
+An example of a restriction is that the library cannot use system calls, for example.
+- azalea_linux_shim - This implements (badly, mostly) some Linux system calls commonly used within the library or common Linux applications.

 # musl libc

 musl, pronounced like the word "mussel", is an MIT-licensed